My kids are killing my back – Struggling with back pain?

 • Sweeping lego off the floor (while wincing in pain)

-• Changing nappies
+• Changing nappies multiple times a day

 Is there any wonder both men and women suffer with back pain.
 Bodies need time to gently adapt to changes in activity levels, just as you would if you were training for a marathon.
-It’s important to find time for your bodies.
+It’s important to find time for your body.
 If your physical health is suffering how can you take care of your family?

 The easiest and most sensible action to take is preventative.
 Here are some top tips if you are struggling with back pain.